 In short, if your child is driven by a teacher or other volunteer driver on home to school runs or on school trips, is it not time you found out more about how the minibus is operated?
 Are you prepared to accept that the school knows what it is doing?
 After all, school staff are trained to teach.
 They are not transport managers and very few would be able to afford to employ one.
 Why do you think it is necessary for a commercial company to be legally required to employ a fully trained transport manager?
 If you answer that question, based on the information on this page, then you can see why BUSK objects to Section 19 Permits.
 Is it not time that all minibus operations should be to the same high standard as that of a commercial company?
 If a school operate their own transport, they should only do so if they are prepared and able to meet a commercial standard.
 Anything less is just not acceptable and if a school cannot afford to do that, should they just stick to educating pupils and leave transport to the professionally run companies?
 After all, if the school needed some electrical work carried out, would they use the services of a trained electrician or ask a teacher to do it?
 Think about it.

-If you want to find out more, please revisit this page soon or call us on 01633 274944 or email firstname.lastname@example.org.
+If you want to find out more, please revisit this page soon or call us on 01495 981184 or email on our contact form.